scala-ide/scala-ide.github.com/blog/_posts/2013-11-27-release-notes-4.0.0-M1_2.11.0-M7.md

 ## Plugins

-Living on the bleeding edge doesn't mean loosing all confront.
+Living on the bleeding edge doesn't mean losing all confront.
 New builds of the Scala worksheet and Scala search, compatible with the new release, are available.
 And they also take advantage of some of the improvements.

 ## Installation